mikeroyal/Verilog-SystemVerilog-Guide/README.md

   Verilog/SystemVerilog Guide
 </h1>

-#### A guide covering Verilog & SystemVerilog including the applications, libraries and tools that will make you a better and more efficient developer with Verilog & SystemVerilog and have a better understanding of how hardware works on the lowest level.
+#### A guide covering Verilog & SystemVerilog including the applications, libraries and tools that will make you a better and more efficient developer by having a better understanding of how hardware works on the lowest level.

 ## Resources